JFWooten4/free-markets/group/stellar/interleaving-sdex/README.md

 [^values-2]: Interleaving has been [vocally spearheaded](https://stellar.expert/blog/stellar-amms-at-crossroads-between-triumph-and-disaster) even before the present masses of circular path payments.
 We want users to have the most financial success, and this might be challenging without [natural understanding](https://discord.com/channels/897514728459468821/907476473739354153/1278056912742518866).
 Let's do it together through a common exceptional protocol process! 💬

 [^values-3]: _Id._ We can give users a standardized, clear, and shared source of all execution with validator-level interleaving optimization.
 Wallets should not need to independently route large path payments through different routes to guess at specification optimizations.
-Similarly, trades with comprehensive price optimization obviate interface size arbitraging overhead.
+Similarly, trades with comprehensive price optimization obviates interface size-arbitraging overhead.

 [^values-4]: Without an entirely automated best flow, users risk proprietary systems like the internalization that plagues traditional markets. _See also_ [internalization rate](https://wooten.link/report) at 21, [SEC investigation](https://www.sec.gov/files/staff-report-equity-options-market-struction-conditions-early-2021.pdf#page=38), and [liquidity report](https://www.whydrs.org/post/how-is-a-short-squeeze-of-gamestop-related-to-the-drs).